If you were on an overbooked flight, how much would it take for you to take a flight the next day? $500? $800? $1500?

 How Do I Use This?

-I have my hourly rate when I work.
+I have an hourly rate when I work.
 To calculate the value of my personal time, I triple it.

 That’s how much I value an hour. (you can value it 1x, 5x, 10x — it’s your time!)